Skip to content

 💡 Key fact

-A 100€ phone snatch carries the same penalty as a 5,000€ theft.
+The theft of a 100€ phone now carries a higher penalty (1 to 3 years) than a basic 5,000€ theft (6 to 18 months).
 The legislator has sought to protect not only the physical good but the digital privacy of victims.

 3. Misdemeanour Fraud and Recidivism (Arts.
 248 and 250)